 - 1. The auditor's report expresses an unmodified opinion on whether the financial statements of United Way of Acadiana, Inc. were prepared in accordance with GAAP. - 2.
-There were no significant deficiencies in internal control over financial reporting that were disclosed during the audit of the financial statements.
-There was one material weakness reported. - 3.
-One instance of noncompliance material to the financial statements of United Way of Acadiana, Inc., which would be required to be reported in accordance with Government Auditing Standards, was disclosed during the audit. - 4.
-There was one significant deficiency in internal control over the major federal award program disclosed during the audit.
+There were no significant deficiencies or material weaknesses in internal control over financial reporting that were disclosed during the audit of the financial statements. - 3.
+No instances of noncompliance material to the financial statements of United Way of Acadiana, Inc., which would be required to be reported in accordance with Government Auditing Standards, was disclosed during the audit. - 4.
+There was two significant deficiencies in internal control over the major federal award program disclosed during the audit.
 One material weakness was reported. - 5.
 The auditor's report on compliance for the major federal award program for United Way of Acadiana, Inc. expresses an unmodified opinion on the major federal program. - 6.
 There were audit findings that are required to be reported in accordance with 2 CFR section 200.516(a) in this schedule. - 7.
 The program tested as a major program was: Head Start Cluster (93.600). - 8.
 The threshold used to distinguish between Type A and Type B programs was \$750,000. - 9.
 United Way of Acadiana, Inc. was determined to not be a low-risk auditee.